Ideki/UIPlayNiceExample/README.md

 - FoodCraftingMenu: UI attached to the Food crafting bench
 - GalaxyStarmapMarkers: UI attached to the Planet/System/Galaxy map
 - GalaxyStarmapMenu: UI attached to the Planet/System/Galaxy map
+- GenesisTerminalMenu: UI attached to the computer terminals
 - IndustrialCraftingMenu: UI attached to the Components Crafting bench
 - InventoryMenu: UI attached to the inventory
 - MissionsMenu: UI attached to the list of missions